bolligerm/delphi/README.md

 When Sorted = True, it handles everything using TStringList's original methods.

-It should work on all versions of Delphi that support generics (has been tested on Delphi XE2 and Tokyo).
+It should work on all versions of Delphi that support generics (has been tested on Delphi XE2, 10.2 Tokyo and 10.4 Sydney).